-Joshua A. Dell is an Associate Attorney at Dell & Dean.
+Joshua A. Dell is a Member at Dell & Dean.
 Mr. Dell’s practice areas focus on personal injury, product liability, labor law and medical malpractice.

 Mr. Dell is the second generation of Dell’s at the firm.
 Mr. Dell’s father, Joseph G. Dell is the founder of the firm.